10,000+ shipped to 44 countries since 2012

 In 2012, Thrift founded The Present to give the moment context.

-The result is a long-lasting, kinetic sculpture that reveals the nature of time our industrial clocks leave out: the continuity and embodied wisdom of life’s circannual rhythm.
+The result is a long-lasting, kinetic sculpture that reveals the nature of time our industrial clocks leave out: the year.

 Scott Thrift with his daughter, Fall 2024.